-In the three months ended June 2017, fiscal 2017 and 2016, our tax rate in India, the Philippines and Sri Lanka impacted our effective tax rate.
-We would have incurred approximately \$1.9 million, \$5.2 million and \$5.0 million in additional income tax expense on our combined operations in our SEZ operations in India, the Philippines and Sri Lanka for three months ended June 2017, fiscal 2017 and 2016, respectively, if the tax holidays and exemptions as described below had not been available for the respective periods.
+In the nine months ended December 2017, fiscal 2017 and 2016, our tax rate in India, the Philippines and Sri Lanka impacted our effective tax rate.
+We would have incurred approximately \$7.7 million, \$5.2 million and \$5.0 million in additional income tax expense on our combined operations in our SEZ operations in India, the Philippines and Sri Lanka for nine months ended December 2017, fiscal 2017 and 2016, respectively, if the tax holidays and exemptions as described below had not been available for the respective periods.

 We expect our tax rate in India, the Philippines and Sri Lanka to continue to impact our effective tax rate.
-Our effective tax rate in India may be impacted by the reduction in the tax exemption enjoyed by our operating units under the SEZ scheme.
+Our effective tax rate in India may be impacted by the reduction in the tax exemption enjoyed by our operating units under the SEZ scheme and the withdrawal of tax exemption on export income in Sri Lanka, following which the income from export of service would be subject to tax at 14% on net basis with effect from April 1, 2018.